Smith, Warner banned for year over cricket cheating scandal

 "The list of players who have been charged with ball-tampering is long and contains some of the biggest names in the game."

-Wicketkeeper Tim Paine will take over the Australian captaincy for the fourth and final Test starting in Johannesburg on Friday, with hosts South Africa leading a bad-tempered series 2-1 as Matt Renshaw, Glenn Maxwell and Joe Burns fly to South Africa to replace the exiled trio.
+Wicketkeeper Tim Paine will take over the Australian captaincy for the fourth and final Test starting in Johannesburg on Friday, with hosts South Africa leading a bad-tempered series 2-1 as Matt Renshaw, Glenn Maxwell and Joe Burns fly out to replace the exiled trio.

 Smith had already been suspended for one Test and docked his entire match fee by the International Cricket Council.